guns/vim-clojure-static/README.markdown

 ```

 `g:clojure_fuzzy_indent_patterns` and `g:clojure_fuzzy_indent_blacklist` are
-*Lists* of patterns that will be matched against the unqualified symbol at the
+lists of patterns that will be matched against the unqualified symbol at the
 head of a list.
 This means that a pattern like `"^foo"` will match all these
 candidates: `"foobar"`, `"my.ns/foobar"`, and `"#'foobar"`.

 Each candidate word is tested for special treatment in this order:

-1. Return true if word is literally in 'lispwords'
+1. Return true if word is literally in `'lispwords'`
 2. Return false if word matches a pattern in `g:clojure_fuzzy_indent_blacklist`
 3. Return true if word matches a pattern in `g:clojure_fuzzy_indent_patterns`
 4. Return false and indent normally otherwise

 ### `g:clojure_special_indent_words`

-Some forms in Clojure are indented so that every subform is indented only two
+Some forms in Clojure are indented so that every subform is indented only
-spaces, regardless of 'lispwords'.
-If you have a custom construct that should
+two spaces, regardless of `'lispwords'`.
+If you have a custom construct that
-be indented in this idiosyncratic fashion, you can add your symbols to the
+should be indented in this idiosyncratic fashion, you can add your symbols to
-default list below.
+the default list below.

 ```vim
 " Default